piotrjaworski/database_repository/README.md

 # DatabaseRepository

 Welcome to the DatabaseRepository gem!
-This gem was written to provide an extra layer to Rails applications called **repositories**.
+This gem was written to provide an extra layer to your Ruby applications called **repositories**.
 Repositories are used to interact with our database - execute all queries.
 Thanks to them, you don't need to write anymore **ActiveRecord code** inside your models, controllers, and services - everything is much simpler to maintain!

+This gem requires just **ActiveRecord**, not **Rails** - feel free to use it without Rails in your Rack applications!

 ## Installation